ABOUT

-She creates mixed-media paintings using acrylic, oil stick, and pastel to explore the relationship between observation and feeling.
+She creates mixed-media paintings using acrylic, oil stick, and pastel to examine the boundaries between seeing and sensing.
 Floating marks and fields of color are often held in tension with representational objects, allowing shifts between recognition and perception to unfold within the picture plane.

-Drawing from the ethos of Fauvism and Color Field painting, she uses heightened color to engage the emotional and sensory nature of her subjects, while also considering color as a subject in itself.
-Color operates simultaneously as descriptive and autonomous, creating a point of friction central to the work.
+Grounded in the visual language of Fauvism and Color Field painting, Cover uses heightened color to engage the emotional and sensory nature of her subjects, while also considering color a subject in itself.
+In this way, color operates simultaneously as descriptive and autonomous.

-Her studio practice is guided by the space between color and subject, and by the act of translating lived experience into form.
+Her studio practice is guided by the act of translating lived experience into form.
 Painting functions as an open-ended process shaped by perception, intuition, and response.

 Please reach out if you're interested in projects or collaborations.